getappmap/appmap-agent-js/README.md

 1. Enter the application name.
 It will be used to identify the app in recorded AppMaps
 2. Select the recording method.
 You have several choices:
-    1. if your application has `mocha` tests, we recommend to record `mocha` test cases
+    1. if your application has `mocha` tests, we recommend recording `mocha` test cases
-    2. if you don't have good tests or when troubleshooting a code issue, we recommend remote recording
+    2. if you don't have good tests or if you're troubleshooting a code issue, we recommend remote recording
-    3. for small and short-lived programs, recording their processes end-to-finish is a simple viable option, but it can lead to large and noisy AppMaps for more complex applications
+    3. for small and short-lived programs, recording their processes end-to-finish is a fine option, but it can lead to large and noisy AppMaps when used with more complex applications
-    4. programmatic recording is a good option when you need a fine control over what code gets recorded when it runs.
-You will nedd to add your own start/stop recording logic to the recorded application code.
+    4. programmatic recording is a good option when you need fine control over what code gets recorded when it runs.
+You'll need to add your own start/stop recording logic to the recorded application code.

-We recommend recording test cases or remote recording when starting with AppMaps.
+When you're first starting out with AppMaps, we recommend recording test cases or using remote recording.

-Based on the recording method selected, you will be asked you to enter additional application and configuration details.
+Based on the recording method you select, you'll be asked to enter additional application and configuration details.

 ---

 #### To set up recording mocha test cases:

 1. Pick the `Record mocha test cases when they run` recording method
-2. Enter the command that runs your tests, example: `npx mocha --recursive test/**/*.ts`
+2. Enter the command that runs your tests, for example: `npx mocha --recursive test/**/*.ts`
 3. Press Enter to use the default output directory `tmp/appmap`
 4. Select the recording scope.
 Add a database **if and only if** the required database driver package exists as a dependency in the `package.json` file of your project.
-If you aren't sure, leave the database commands unchecked for now.
+If you aren't sure, just leave the database commands unchecked for now.
 5. Select the ordering of events.
-We recommend `Causal` for better user experience when viewing the AppMaps, at the cost of a slight performance penalty when the AppMaps are recorded.
+We recommend `Causal` for a better user experience when viewing AppMaps, although there will be a slight performance penalty when the AppMaps are recorded.
 6. Select `no` for `keep all imported sources in class maps`
 7. Pick the logging level, `Info` is the recommended default level.

 The setup command now creates a new `appmap.yml` file in the current directory and runs validation checks.
-You should see output similar to this:
+You should see an output similar to this:
 ```sh
 ✔ Supported operating system detected: darwin
 ✔ Supported node detected: v14.17.6.